 How To Do A Dumbbell Snatch (Alternating Snatches)

-3. Then, drive your hips forward as you ‘snatch’ the weight overhead with your right arm.
-Use the power and momentum created by your legs and hips to drive the weight overhead.
+Then, drive your hips forward as you ‘snatch’ the weight overhead, pulling the weight up with your right arm.
+Use the power and momentum created by your legs and hips, driving the weight overhead.
 You should finish standing tall with your right arm straight overhead, right bicep near your right ear.

 Modification: Perform a dumbbell clean instead of a full snatch, catching the dumbbell at shoulder height.